 Hiking needs careful preparation, including personal safety.
 What do you put in your First Aid Kit?
 Do you possess basic first aid skills to manage an accident?
 Unless you go wondering on your own on the Wadden Sea mudflats, being on the Frisia Coast Trail help is never far away.
-Therefore, provided you have a swim certificate, health risks will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
+Therefore, provided you have a swim certificate and the occasional wolf in sheep’s clothing, health risks will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
 But, there are creatures who might regularly need your immediate rescuing skills, namely rolled-over sheep.
+This post provides you with the right rescue instructions.
 And, sheep you will encounter along this trail.
 In overwhelming numbers.
-This post provides you with the right rescue instructions.
+Try not to count them, because that would pose another safety risk.

-Before providing the instructions how to recue a rolled-over sheep, first some basic knowledge about these animals you will encounter on the trail.
+Before providing the instructions how to rescue rolled-over sheep, first some basic knowledge about these animals you will encounter on the trail.
+You owe a lot more to them than you might think.

 Sheep have been key in human civilization.
 Worldwide there are about a thousand different breeds.
 Also, the wider North Sea area is home to sheep husbandry since the earliest of times.
 Centuries, maybe millennia even, before the Romans arrived.
 Sheep prosper on the salty fringes of the southern coast of the North Sea.
 Precisely the area where the Frisia Coast Trail follows its route.
 On top of that, local coastal varieties are insensitive to weather conditions on the barren, flat lands.
 Heavy rains, strong winds, freezing cold, are nothing but imagery emotions to sheep.
 Sheep can stand it all.
 For weeks on end.
 In fact, it is a well-known secret sheep are extra-terrestrial.
 Just look at their eyes.

-In the past, because of the vastness of pastures needed to feed sheep, sheep literally had to be on the road.
+In the past, because of the vastness of pastures needed to feed sheep, sheep literally had to be sulla strada, on the road.
 Moving from one pasture to another.
 This was the work of shepherds and their dogs.
 The coastal area from Flanders to Denmark provides an infinite supply of grass-covered dikes, polders ’embanked land’, and tidal marshlands.
-So-called schaapsdriften ‘sheep drives’ were dikes and roadsides along which sheep graze.
-Shepherds or drovers made a living from the Early Middle Ages until more or less the eighteenth century, although few traditional shepherds were still active in the Zwin region in Flanders until just after the Second World War.
-Today, dikes are partitioned with fences, and sheep are being moved from one section to another and back again.
-You will be climbing many, many of those fences when hiking the Frisia Coast Trail.
+So-called schaapsdriften ‘sheep drovers’ were dikes and roadsides along which sheep graze.
+Shepherds, or drovers, could make a living from the Early Middle Ages until more or less the eighteenth century, although few traditional shepherds were still active in the Zwin region in Flanders until just after the Second World War.
+Today, dikes and adjacent roads are partitioned with fences and cattle grids, and sheep are being moved from one section to another and back again.
+You will be climbing many, many of those dike fences when hiking the Frisia Coast Trail.

 The statesman shears the sheep; the politician skins themAustin O’Malley (1858-1932)

-The multi-functionality of sheep made them successful in world history.
+The multi-functionality of sheep made them successful in the history of mankind.
 It provides meat, milk, leather, lanolin, and wool.
-Along the coasts of Flanders, the Netherlands, Germany and Denmark, the animals have another, bonus function.
+Along the coasts of Flanders, the Netherlands, Germany and Denmark, the fleecy animals have another, bonus function.
 Namely, maintaining dikes and cultivate tidal marshlands.
-Grazing sheep herds create a solid grass surface, and the continuous tramping ensures the surface of dikes and salt marshes to become solid as well.
+Grazing sheep herds create a solid grass surface, and the continuous tramping ensures the surface of dikes and salt marshes to become solid and compact as well.
+This sheep trampling is also called Trippelwalze (Siegmüller 2022).
 Assisting the dike constructors, and the reason for its nickname in Germany, Deichschwein ‘dike hog’.
 Historically, the humid North Sea region is ideal and famous for its wool production.
-Think of the pallia fresonica ‘Frisian cloth’ in the Early Middle Ages, the Flemish laken ‘cloth’ in the High Middle Ages, and the English and Scottish tweed to this very day.
-Read our post Haute Couture from the Salt Marshes, to learn more about the long-standing wool production.
+Think of the pallia Fresonica ‘Frisian cloth’ in the Early Middle Ages, the Flemish laken ‘cloth’ in the High Middle Ages, and the English and Scottish tweed to this very day.
+Read our post Haute Couture from the Salt Marshes, to learn more about the long-standing wool production in the humid North Sea region.

-Of course, with the introduction of cotton and later cheap synthetic fibres, but also mechanical lawn mowers, and the fact mutton is not really part of the Dutch, Flemish, and German diet, sheep had to give up their prominent position in society.
-On the other side of the Channel, however, people still love their little lambchops.
+Of course, with the introduction of cotton and later cheap synthetic fibers, but also mechanical lawn mowers, and the sorry fact mutton is not really part of the Dutch, Flemish, and German diet, sheep had to give up their prominent position in society.
+On the other side of the English Channel, however, people still love their little lambchops.
 It is unfortunate for the Continentals, because meat of lambs living in the salty environment is valued for its taste: Salzlamm ‘salty lamb’.
 So too is its cheese, by the way.
 In Germany known as Frische Friese ‘fresh Frisian’.
-Do focus your mind on dairy, not on humanoids.
+Do, with Frische Friese, focus your thoughts on dairy, not on humanoids.
+On Wadden Sea island Texel, excellent sheep cheese is produced too; Echte Texelse.

 Several categories can be distinguished among the many varieties.